-- 28.1 Parking permit rates for current lots and Lincoln Creek will be increased as outlined in Appendix F. - 28.1.1 As provided for in Section 26.5, the University will satisfy its collective bargaining obligation prior to any other changes in parking rates. - 28.1.2 On those days when they work during the evening shift, Library faculty shall have access to one evening parking permit held by the Library for parking spaces near the libraries after 5:00 p.m.
+- 28.1 The University's parking rates for fiscal years 2024 and 2025 will be as provided in Appendix E. Parking rates for fiscal years 2026 and 2027 will be determined by the University's Parking and Transportation Advisory Committee to make recommendations about future parking rate increases.
+UFWW will be given the option to name a representative to the Committee. - On those days when they work during the evening shift, Library faculty shall have access to one evening parking permit held by the Library for parking spaces near the libraries after 5:00 p.m.

-Executed this 15th day of June, 2018
+Executed this 15 day of August, 2023.